HER2, Herceptin and Precision Cancer Medicines Targeting Gastric Cancer

 Other Precision Cancer Medicines Targeting HER2

-Currently, there are no approved HER2-targeting therapies for patients with HER2-positive advanced gastric cancer that progresses after initial treatment with a trastuzumab-containing regimen.
-A Lancet Oncology publication of the phase I dose-expansion results of DS-8201 (trastuzumab deruxtecan) in HER2-positive metastatic gastric cancer was reported in May 2019.
-The manuscript confirmed an overall response rate of 43.2% and a disease control rate of 79.5% in HER2-positive metastatic gastric cancer patients previously treated with Herceptin.
+In January 2021 the FDA approved Enhertu® (fam-trastuzumab deruxtecan-nxki) in the US for the treatment of adult patients with locally advanced or metastatic HER2-positive gastric or gastroesophageal junction (GEJ) adenocarcinoma who have received a prior trastuzumab-based regimen.
+A Lancet Oncology publication of the phase I dose-expansion results of DS-8201 (trastuzumab deruxtecan) in HER2-positive metastatic gastric cancer was reported in that confirmed an overall response rate of 43.2% and a disease control rate of 79.5% in HER2-positive metastatic gastric cancer patients previously treated with Herceptin.
 The average duration of response was 7 months.(5,6)

 - Bang Y-J, Van Cutsem E, Feyereislova A et al..
 Trastuzumab in combination with chemotherapy versus chemotherapy alone for treatment of HER2-positive advanced gastric or gastro-oesophageal junction cancer (ToGA): a phase 3, open-label, randomised controlled trial.
 Lancet.
 2010; 376:687-697.